MToLinux/Nginxlib/README.md

 lib: libraries that the nginxlib used (Orion-SSH 2)

-nginxlib.jar: the final jar file compiled by sources
+nginxlib.jar: the final jar file compiled by sources.
+You could make src and doc into a jar file named nginxlib.jar.
+And then, you could use it with orion-ssh in your application.

 If you want contribute to this project, we recommand to use eclipse ide.